MindscapeHQ/raygun4android/README.md

 We recommend using those if you are using Kotlin in your project.
 As well, the library is still compatible with pure Java Android applications.

-Raygun4Android 5.2.0 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 6+.
+Raygun4Android 5.2.1 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 6+.

-The `develop` branch reflects ongoing work on the version 5 line as tagged snapshots and only support
+The `develop` branch reflects ongoing work on the version 5 line as tagged snapshots and only supports Android 6+.

 If you want the *very old* stable version 3.0.6 please check out the change set labelled with `v3.0.6` and go from there.